mozilla-services/docs/source/howtos/run-sync.rst

 any Web Server that supports the :term:`WSGI` protocol.

 .. note:: These instructions are for the sync server protocol used by Firefox 28 and earlier.
-Firefox 29 will include a `new sync service
+Firefox 29 and later include a `new sync service
    <https://wiki.mozilla.org/User_Services/Sync>`_ that is incompatible with
    this server.
-Host-your-own-sync-server instructions for Firefox 29 and later will be available soon.
+For a server compatible with Firefox 29 and later, see :ref:`howto_run_sync15`.

 Prerequisites